-- All patients (and relatives where appropriate and relevant) should be fully informed about the planned procedure and be encouraged to be active participants in decisions about their care.
-Recommendations about the provision of information and consent processes outlined in Guidelines for the Provision of Anaesthesia Services for the Perioperative care of elective and urgent care patients should be followed.25 - Although separate written consent for anaesthesia is not mandatory in the UK, there should be a written record of all discussions with patients undergoing sedation or anaesthesia about methods of induction, associated risks and side effects.^{2,65} - 9.3 In cases when rolling consent is used, e.g., radiotherapy treatment, appropriate documentation should be kept as part of the patient record, including dates for review of consent.
-This should be included in the trust's policy on consent. - 9.4 Information regarding planned procedures outside of the operating theatre and the requirement for sedation or anaesthesia should be given to the patient in advance of their admission.
+- 9.1 All patients (and relatives where appropriate and relevant) should be fully informed about the planned procedure and should be encouraged to be active participants in decisions about their care.
+Recommendations about the provision of information and consent processes outlined in Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients should be followed. - 9.2 Although separate written consent for anaesthesia is not mandatory in the UK, there should be a written record of all discussions with patients undergoing sedation or anaesthesia about methods of induction, associated risks and side effects. - 9.3 In situations where rolling consent is used (e.g. radiotherapy treatment), appropriate documentation should be kept as part of the patient record, including dates for review of consent.
+This should be included in the trust's policy on consent. - 9.4 Information regarding planned procedures outside the operating theatre and the requirement for sedation or anaesthesia should be given to the patient in advance of their admission.
 Details on fasting times and medications to continue or omit should be included.
-The patient needs to be aware that they require a competent adult to escort them home after receiving sedation or alternatively require an inpatient hospital stay.2 - 9.5 Information to patients should include what to expect in the anaesthetic room and treatment room.93 - 710 9.6 Preoperative assessment and information giving should be done as per surgical procedures.44 - 9.7 Patients from non-English speaking groups may require interpreters.
-Hospitals should have arrangements in place to provide language support, including interpretation and translation

-- (including sign language and Braille).
-This information should comply with the NHS England Accessible Information Standard.94 - Patients with learning and other difficulties may need special assistance and consideration, with specific strategies put in place to aid communication.
-Further recommendations for patients with additional needs are found in section 3 of this document. - 718 9.9 The relevant mental capacity legislation must be complied with.^{95,96,97} Staff should have regular 719 training in its application and have defined access to patient advocates.
-This is a rapidly 720 changing area, and clinicians should have access to expert advice. - 9.10 Hospitals should have local policies in place for the identification, support and safeguarding of vulnerable adults.98
+The patient needs to be aware that they require a competent adult to escort them home after receiving sedation or alternatively require an inpatient hospital stay. - 9.5 Information given to patients should include what to expect in the anaesthetic room and the treatment room. - 9.6 Preoperative assessment and information should be given as per surgical procedures.44 - 9.7 Patients from non-English speaking groups may require interpreters.
+Hospitals should have arrangements in place to provide language support, including interpretation and translation (including sign language and Braille).
+This information should comply with the NHS England Accessible Information Standard. - 9.8 The relevant mental capacity legislation must be complied with.
+Staff should have regular training in its application and have defined access to patient advocates.
+This is a rapidly changing area and clinicians should have access to expert advice. - 9.9 Hospitals should have local policies in place for the identification, support and safeguarding of vulnerable adults.

-723 Areas for future development
+Areas for future development

-- A more detailed national audit of critical incidents associated with anaesthesia in the non-theatre environment should be considered. - Paediatric surgical techniques and practices are evolving, and it is likely that the demand for out of theatre surgical procedures and radiological investigations will increase. - 728 The use of open MRI scanners for claustrophobic patients as an alternative to anaesthesia or sedation - is available in some hospitals.
+- A more detailed national audit of critical incidents associated with anaesthesia in the nontheatre environment should be considered. - Paediatric surgical techniques and practices are evolving, and it is likely that the demand for out of theatre surgical procedures and radiological investigations will increase. - The use of open MRI scanners for claustrophobic patients as an alternative to anaesthesia or sedation is available in some hospitals.
 Current evidence shows that the image quality is not yet comparable to that of enclosed MRI scanners.
-However, with further research and improvements this may become a - consideration for the future.
+However, with further research and improvements this may become a consideration for the future.

-732 Abbreviations
+Abbreviations

 ACSA Anaesthesia Clinical Services Accreditation

-ANTE Anaesthesia in the non-theatre environment

 CDG Chapter Development Group

-CQC Care Quality Commission

-DC Direct current
+DC Direct Current

-ECT Electroconvulsive therapy
+ECT Electroconvulsive Therapy

 ECTAS ECT Accreditation Service

-ED Emergency department
+ED Emergency Department

-GMC General Medical Council

-GP General practitioner

 GPAS Guidelines for the Provision of Anaesthetic Services

-MR Magnetic resonance
+MR Magnetic Resonance

-MRI Magnetic resonance imaging
+MRI Magnetic Resonance Imaging

 NHS National Health Service

-NICE National Institute for Health and Care Excellence

-PSC Professional Standards Committee

-QMSG Quality Management of Service Group

 RCoA Royal College of Anaesthetists

-RCEM Royal College of Emergency Medicine

-RCTs Randomised controlled trials

-SAS Staff grade, associate specialist and specialty doctors

 SEAN Scottish ECT Accreditation Network

+TIVA total intravenous anaesthesia

-734 Glossary
+Glossary

-Clinical lead - doctors undertaking lead roles should be autonomously practicing doctors who have competence, experience and communication skills in the specialist area equivalent to consultant colleagues.
+Clinical lead - doctors undertaking lead roles should be autonomously practising doctors who have competence, experience and communication skills in the specialist area equivalent to consultant colleagues.
 They should usually have experience in teaching and education relevant to the role and they should participate in quality improvement and continued professional development activities.
-Individuals should be fully supported by their Clinical Director and be provided with adequate time and resources to allow them to effectively undertake the lead role
+Individuals should be fully supported by their clinical director and should be provided with adequate time and resources to allow them to undertake the lead role effectively.